Okaloosa County Airports Police Department, Florida

 End of Watch Friday, September 11, 1987

-In 1982, he retired from the Army and, with his wife, Sukanya and two children, Kenneth Jr. – 15 and Sherry – 13, moved to the town of Fort Walton Beach.
+In 1982, Kenneth retired from the Army and, with his wife and two youngest children, Kenneth Jr. – 15 and Sherry – 13, moved to the town of Fort Walton Beach.
 In early 1986, he began a second career as an airport police officer at the Okaloosa Air Terminal.
 On Christmas Eve 1986, Officer Baldwin was one of the team of Okaloosa officers that captured and arrested three men in cocaine-related charges at the terminal.

 On September 11, 1987, the small Okaloosa Air Terminal airport had closed for the night and Officer Baldwin was the lone officer on duty for the shift.
 At 1:50 AM, the 42-year-old Officer called in and made a routine security check.
 It would be his last.
 Forty minutes later, a newspaper deliveryman found his body in front of the terminal.
 He had been shot five times in the upper body and then run over on his shoulder and facial area.